• Home

 This buffet I was preparing for, came round when I was in a wheat free phase.
 So I thought about alternatives and remembered a suggestion a friend had made about using rice pressed down as a base – so decided to give it a try.
 Much easier than making pastry too!

-I had a look around on the internet too and discovered plenty of examples of people doing this – although many people mixed in an egg and maybe even some cheese into the rice to bind it.
+On looking around on the internet too and I soon discovered plenty of examples of people doing this – although many people mixed in an egg and maybe even some cheese into the rice to bind it.
 I tried it without an egg and it was fine.
 I suspect that may be more useful if you were to use cold rice but I cooked the rice especially and simply pressed it down.
 The starch in the rice made it stick together OK and it made a perfect base once it was baked in the oven for for 15 minutes

-I enjoyed the taste very much.
+The taste is very good, too.
 It is much lighter than pastry and of course much lower fat.
 And you can make your favourite quiches in just the same way.

 Use a Fixed Base Quiche Tin

 One word of warning, though – don’t use a lose bottomed quiche or cake tin.
-The rice doesn’t hold together as solidly as pastry so the egg mixture will run through a little – and if you have a lose bottomed tin it will run right out of the tin.
+The rice doesn’t hold together as solidly as pastry so the quiche mixture may run through a little – and if you have a lose bottomed tin it will run right out of the tin.
 (Yes – I did have this happen to me!)

 How To Make Quiche With A Rice Base